Skip to main content

 Consistency is key to adopting a better sleeping pattern and achieving the benefits of sleep for students

-Keep a regular sleeping pattern and ensure that you are doing something physical throughout the day, and avoid caffeine where possible; why not try adding the Five Productivity Upgrades to Your University Routine.
-It’s important to start prioritising and straightening out your sleeping pattern so that you can live your student life to the best of your ability.
+Keep a regular sleeping pattern and ensure that you are doing something physical throughout the day, and avoid caffeine where possible; It’s important to start prioritising and straightening out your sleeping pattern so that you can live your student life to the best of your ability.

 By doing all of this, you will unlock your potential to be more productive in getting your work done, to have more energy to spend time with your friends, and to pursue your own personal goals in the meantime.

 Did you enjoy reading this?
-We think you'll enjoy reading The Advice I Would Give My Student Self on the GRB Blog.
+We think you'll enjoy reading Why it's Normal to Struggle with Life After University on the GRB Blog.

 Jack is a final year Marketing student at Birmingham City University.